methanoliver/pandoc-fimfic/BBCODE.md

 *   `[youtube=<youtube ID>]`

     Will embed a youtube video.
-Takes a youtube ID of a video, and not an URL.
+Takes a youtube ID of a video.
+Will accept some forms of youtube URL but not others, so your best bet is using the ID.
 Will render as a div with an iframe and will obey `[center]` and other positioning tags.

 *   `[img]<url>[/img]`